CrossStream-for-Kotlin/cross-stream-for-kotlin/README.md

 ```

 - `postgreSQLDbUrl` - The PostgreSQL database URL.
-- `preventConsecutiveDuplicateEvents` Prevent consecutive duplicate events.
+- `preventConsecutiveDuplicateEvents` - Prevent consecutive duplicate events.
+Note that with this configuration the library's performance may be significantly affected.
-- `dbConnectionPoolSize` The maximum size that the JDBC connection pool is allowed to reach.
+- `dbConnectionPoolSize` - The maximum size that the JDBC connection pool is allowed to reach.
-- `identifier` Identifier of instance/node used in logs.
+- `identifier` - Identifier of instance/node used in logs.
-- `enableLogging` Logging mode to view logs with system topic [SYSTEM_TOPIC](#get-system-topic-used-in-logging-mode-to-monitor-library).
+- `enableLogging` - Logging mode to view logs with system topic [SYSTEM_TOPIC](#get-system-topic-used-in-logging-mode-to-monitor-library).
-- `brokerThreadType` Thread Builder responsible for creating threads.
+- `brokerThreadType` - Thread Builder responsible for creating threads.

 ---